- NAME: Questlove

 Answer questions and see how you rank against other players.Play Now

-Born in Pennsylvania in 1971, Ahmir Khalib Thompson, also known as Questlove, is the drummer and co-founder of the hip-hop/neo-soul group the Roots.
+Born in Pennsylvania in 1971, Ahmir Khalib Thompson, better known as Questlove, is the drummer and co-founder of hip-hop/neo-soul group the Roots.
 In addition to helping create the neo-soul movement, Questlove is known for his work on such groundbreaking hip-hop albums as Things Fall Apart (1999) and Phrenology (2002).
 Since 2008, he has come to popular acclaim as part of the house band for the Late Night with Jimmy Fallon talk show.

 Ahmir Khalib Thompson was born on January 20, 1971, in Philadelphia, Pennsylvania, into a musical family.
 His father, Lee Andrews, performed as the frontman for the popular 1950s doo-wop group Lee Andrews & the Hearts, and the entire family became heavily involved in the "oldies" music circuit as well, performing with groups like the Coasters, the Drifters and the Chiffons.
 Ahmir, who started drumming at the age of 2, often accompanied his parents on tour.
 By the age of 8, he was well-versed in life on the road, learning how to "cut gels, place mics, place lights.
 Then I became the sound guy and tech guy.
 One night the drummer didn't make it, and then I was [my father's] drummer."